The Girl on the Train Summary

 One day, Rachel sees Jess kissing another man on her balcony and feels betrayed.
 Determined to confront Jess, she consumed too much alcohol, and her memory turned hazy.
 As the new day dawned, she awoke to a puzzling sight: unexplained bruises and bloodstains adorned her clothing, only to discover that Jess, whose true identity was Megan, had mysteriously vanished.

-Rachel endeavours to reconstruct the events of that fateful evening, yet her memory remains frustratingly blank.
-Resorting to a pretence, she reaches out to Megan’s spouse, Scott, feigning a close friendship with Megan and disclosing the affair.
+Rachel endeavors to reconstruct the events of that fateful evening, yet her memory remains frustratingly blank.
+Resorting to a pretense, she reaches out to Megan’s spouse, Scott, feigning a close friendship with Megan and disclosing the affair.
 She also meets Megan’s therapist, Dr. Kamal Abdic, whom she suspects is the man Megan was kissing.

 Rachel becomes more involved in the investigation, but she also faces hostility from Anna, who hates her for harassing Tom with phone calls and visits.
 Rachel also struggles with her alcoholism and her unreliable memory, which makes her doubt herself and her actions.